WHEN KEEPIN’ IT REAL GOES WRONG: Is Fiction More Powerful than Nonfiction?

 I love to read nonfiction.
-Hell, I even wrote a nonfiction book – Afrikan Martial Arts: Discovering the Warrior Within and The Afrikan Warriors’ Bible.
+Hell, I even wrote two popular nonfiction books – Afrikan Martial Arts: Discovering the Warrior Within and The Afrikan Warriors’ Bible.

 I also love to read – and write – fiction.

-“All that Star Wars, Dungeons & Dragons, Steampunk shit ain’t real, bruh.
+“All that Star Wars, Dungeons & Dragons, Steamfunk shit ain’t real, bruh.
 I keeps it real, son…for myself and definitely for my seeds (“children”).
 I got no interest in those ‘escapist’ hobbies, yo.”